Sophia-Gold/Amb/README.md

 # Amb

+__Please Note:__ I'm no longer maintaining this due to breaking changes in [haskell-src-exts](https://hackage.haskell.org/package/haskell-src-exts).

+---

 A Haskell version of LISP's `amb` operator for nondeterministic evaluation.
 An early predecessor of logic programming, `amb` was introduced by John McCarthy in his 1961 paper [_A Basis for a Mathematical Theory of Computation_](http://www-formal.stanford.edu/jmc/basis.html) as a means of exploring "non-computable functions."

 Based on the Scheme version, this DSL comes complete with its own command line REPL and only three commands.